 This post is to show a small, profound point on vocabulary.
-In this post, there are two groups of words on I’m focusing:
+In this post, we focus on two word pairs:

 1. bigotry vs. racism